imaginois/.dotfiles/README.md

 # dotfiles
 Dotfiles for tmux, zsh, bash etc. Linux and Mac

+This repository is meant to encapsulate full featured javascript and web dev workflow and set of tools.
+It has the following gols in mind:

+- Be Cross-Platform, work on Mac OS, Linux and Windows
+- Be command-line centric.
+It should not involve any graphical tools in order to be fully portable and work in text-only environments
+- Be shortcut drived with intuitive and easy to remember key combinations
+- Be simple and quick way to have a full working dev setup on any maching in seconds
+- Be secure and not contain any access credentials so it can be used by anybody

+### Pre-Requisites:
+- Git
+- Bash

+# Install neccessary software
+## Categories
+### GUI tools

+### CLI tools
+- [ ] Setup ZSH
+  - Setup theme
+  - Setup aliases
+- [ ] Setup Bash
+- [ ] Setup Tmux
+- [ ] Setup Git
+- [ ]
+- [ ]

 # Terminal
 Scripts and tricks to setup one terminal to rule them all...